0xashrk/openapi-snapshot/README.md

 - Fetches OpenAPI JSON from a running server.
 - Writes pretty JSON by default.
 - Optionally minifies, reduces, or outputs a minimal outline.
+- Can keep both a full snapshot and a smaller outline in sync.

 ## Why this exists